dell/ansible-powermax/docs/Product Guide.md

 Synopsis
 --------

--   Gets details of an RDF Group from a specified PowerMax/VMAX storage system.
+-   Gets the details of an RDF Group from a specified PowerMax/VMAX storage system.
 -   Lists the volumes of an RDF Group from a specified PowerMax/VMAX storage system